 Russ Roberts, research fellow at Stanford University’s Hoover Institute and host of the podcast EconTalk, explains the dilemmas posed by central planning in terms of something we all know and love: Bread (6 min).

 Maintaining a stable dollar is crucial for increases in production and economic growth.
 It gives investors and entrepreneurs confidence that their investments and returns will not be depreciated by inflation or destabilized by swings in the business cycle.

 In the U.S., the authority to spend money belongs to the government, but the authority to manage money belongs to the Federal Reserve.
 The Federal Reserve, which is independent of the government, is the U.S. central bank and plays an important role in ensuring a healthy, growing economy.
-The Federal Reserve is in charge of “ensuring a supply of money and credit in the system sufficient to maintain a healthy, growing economy.”
+The Federal Reserve is in charge of ensuring the nation has “a safer, more flexible, and more stable monetary and financial system.”
 This means making sure there is neither too much nor too little money in circulation.
 This affects inflation, which in turn influences purchasing power or what people can buy and how much of it.